pelias/openstreetmap/README.md

 By default, or if set to any other value besides `true`, these records will be imported.

+#### `imports.openstreetmap.parallelism`

+The number of import pipelines to run in parallel.
+Defaults to `1`, which runs the importer as a single process.

+Reading a PBF file cannot be parallelized, but everything after the parser can be.
+When set above `1`, a single `pbf2json` reader is started and its output is distributed across that many worker processes, each running the full import pipeline.

 ### Administrative Hierarchy Lookup

 OSM records often do not contain information about which city, state (or